glenAshley/dotfiles/README.md

 ## Setup

-run sync.sh to set up, and to update
+run bootstrap.sh to set up, or to update

 ## Extra